 What happens to clinical trials with medical devices that were approved before 26 May 2021 and have not yet been completed?

 - Authorizations granted by Swissmedic and the Ethics Committee for clinical trials with medical devices under the previous law (ClinO) remain valid (Art.
 67 para.
 1 HRA and Art.
 48 para.
 1 ClinO-MD); no authorizations under the new law (ClinO-MD) need to be obtained for these trials.

 - However, as far as events or circumstances during the conduct of the trial are concerned, the new law applies.
 This therefore concerns the obligations to report adverse events within a certain period of time, to report according to certain specifications and deadlines, etc.

 - The results of all clinical trials with medical devices that are completed after 26 May 2021 must now be published in a register (see also Art.
 48 para.
 2 ClinO-MD).

-- Delimitation and categorization of clinical trials with medical devices
+- New regulations for clinical trials of medical devices

 Further information on the ClinO-MD legislative project and on the adaptation of Swiss legislation to MDR can be found on the FOPH's website.

 The "Factsheet containing general information on the HRA and the ethics committees" from 2016 is no longer valid with the inception of the ClinO-MD and will be removed from the website.